 The Dean’s Leadership Council Library Research Prize recognizes exemplary scholarship through effective research strategies and demonstrated use of the library’s resources, services, and staff.
 There are two $1,000 prizes, one for undergraduate students and one for graduate students.
 They are awarded annually at the conclusion of the Spring semester.

 For questions regarding applying for this prize, please contact Lauren Newton.

 The application period for the Dean's Leadership Council Library Research Prize takes place annually in the spring semester.
-Applications are now being accepted with a student application deadline of March 7, 2022.
-Letters of faculty support should be emailed to email@example.com and are due March 14, 2022.
+Applications are will be accepted starting in January with a student application deadline of March 6, 2023.
+Letters of faculty support should be emailed to email@example.com and are due March 13, 2023.

 Individual or Team Applicants must: